mdyasirsiddiqui/concurrency-multithreading-java/README.md

 # Java Concurrency & Multithreading Practice

 A growing collection of **interview questions, code examples, and conceptual notes** covering all major topics in Java concurrency and multithreading.
-This repository is designed to help developers (especially preparing for 3–5 years experience interviews) strengthen their understanding of threading, synchronization, and concurrent programming patterns.
+This repository is designed to strengthen  understanding of threading, synchronization, and concurrent programming patterns.

 ---